tedpower/snippets/README.md

 Snippets
 ==============

-This is a fork of Craig Silverstein's Snippets project.
+This is a fork of Craig Silverstein's Snippets project, with various UI tweaks.

 Original Readme
 ==============